golang-jwt/jwt/README.md

 So we will support a major version of Go until there are two newer major releases.
 We no longer support building jwt-go with unsupported Go versions, as these contain security vulnerabilities which will not be fixed.
-This means that currently we support Go 1.15 and 1.16.

 ## What the heck is a JWT?